ahmadaldali/FilesHelper/README.md

 ## Usage

 - Upload File (Testing with local and public drivers) .\
-  You can upload your file, by passing it with the stored folder name, and the disc.\
+  You can upload your file, by passing it with the stored folder(s) name, and the disK.\
   The disk or the storage driver is optional and the default driver is "local".

 ```sh